devil00/shopping-mall/README.md

 # App Launching Instructions:
+1. Launch mysql instance or use docker image https://hub.docker.com/_/mysql.
+2. Run the sqls to create tables db/tables.sql
+3. Run the sqls to insert data db/food_item_202301191005.sql, db/food_item_sale_country_202301191006.sql, db/clothes_item_202301191005.sql, db/food_item_sale_country_202301191006.sql.
-Run the services in the following order:
+4. Run the services in the following order:
 service-registry -> launch all other microservices.

 ## All services can be run by the below command.